jasminekaur6677/Hiya/README.md

 AVAILABILITY OF APPLE INTELLIGENCE

-• Device must support Apple Intelligence - AI is available from iPhone 15 onward models only
+• iPhone: Device must support Apple Intelligence - AI is available from iPhone 15 Pro onward models only

+• iPad/Mac: Any device with an M1 chip or later

 • The device must have Apple Intelligence turned on in settings